-Circle Cemetery is the final resting place for remains of practitioners of a variety of forms of Nature religion, plus those of other faiths and philosophies.
-Although operated by Circle Sanctuary, an international non-profit Ecospirituality resource center and Wiccan church, it is not necessary to have been a member in order to be eligible for interment in the cemetery.
+Circle Cemetery is the final resting place for remains of Pagan practitioners of a variety of forms of Nature religion, plus those of other faiths and philosophies that honor Nature in a sacred way.
+The Cemetery is operated by Circle Sanctuary, an international non-profit Nature Spirituality resource center and church.

 Recumbent granite markers with names, dates, and memorial messages are options for marking gravesites in some of the wooded areas of the cemetery.
 For natural burials, a body needs to be unembalmed and in a shroud, pine box, wicker casket, or other biodegradable container.
 Cremains can be scattered or interred in the woodlands of the cemetery, and can be scattered in the restored prairie.

 Atop the wooded ridge of Circle Cemetery is Veterans Ridge that includes US Department of Veterans Affairs issued gravestones marking the interred cremains of Wiccan/Pagan veterans.

 Circle Cemetery has several outdoor areas for memorial services and funerals, including a microlithic Stone Circle in an Oak grove atop a naturally occurring mound.